katie10o/startup/README.md

 ![User's Home Page](https://github.com/katie10o/startup/blob/main/images/silna_roughDraft.png)

 ### Key Features
-- Secure login over HTTPS
+- Secure login over HTTPS.
-- Ability to enter and log your meals and snacks
+- Ability to enter and log your meals and snacks.
-- Ability to select the different types of body essential nutrients and see where you are with subgroup     (updated in real-time)
+- Ability to select the different types of body essential nutrients and see where you are with subgroup     (updated in real-time).
-- A fun illustration that demonstrates where you are at with your goal of obtaining the recommended nutrients (updated in real-time)
+- A fun illustration that demonstrates where you are at with your goal of obtaining the recommended nutrients (updated in real-time).
-- A settings page for you to edit your personal information
+- A settings page for you to edit your personal information.
-- Not shown in my design - but a log of the foods you've been eating for the past month
+- Not shown in my design - but a log of the foods you've been eating for the past month.
-- Also not shown, but the opportunity to share food combinations that have helped you diversify your nutritional intake so that other users can benefit in their health journey as well
+- Also not shown, but the opportunity to share food combinations that have helped you diversify your nutritional intake so that other users can benefit in their health journey as well.

 ### Technologies
 - HTML: Creation of 4 HTML pages: login page, daily food log page, food log history, and setting.
 - CSS: Adding styling benefits that make my webpage look nice and professional for all screens.
-- JavaScript: Interactives like button pressing for users to enter in their food intake
+- JavaScript: Interactives like button-pressing for users to enter in their food intake.
-- Service: connects to websites that contain the nutritional information for foods
+- Service: connects to websites that contain the nutritional information for foods.
-- DB: Stores meal info and favorite/typical meal options
+- DB: Stores meal info and favorite/typical meal options.
-- Login: creation of accounts and ability to login securely
+- Login: creation of accounts and ability to login securely.
-- WebSocket: Sending and seeing recipes or food combos of other users
+- WebSocket: Sending and seeing recipes or food combos from other users.
-- React: using React web framework for routing requests
+- React: using React web framework for routing requests.